holgerbrandl/kotlin4ds_kotlin_night_frankfurt/docs/emerging_kotlin_ds_ecosystem.md

 ### There's a fascinating JVM data science ecosystem out there, ready to be unleashed on your data

----
+--

-### Most wanted: Consistent visualization API for Kotlin/JVM
+### Most wanted: Consistent and versatile visualization API for Kotlin/JVM

 --